mydatamyconsent/java-sdk/docs/DataConsentRequestsApi.md

 <a name="cancelConsentRequest"></a>
 # **cancelConsentRequest**
-> cancelConsentRequest(requestId)
+> Boolean cancelConsentRequest(requestId)

-Cancel a Consent Request by ID.

-.
+Revoke / Cancel the ConsentRequest based on Id

 ### Example
 ```java